computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## File management

-### Retrieval
+### File retrieval

-* [Locatefile](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/file_management/retrieval/locatefile#locatefile): Locate a file from a database.
+* [Locatefile](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/file_management/file_retrieval/locatefile#locatefile): Locate a file from a database.

 ## URL management

-### Parsing and opening
+### URL parsing and opening

-* [Openurl](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/url_management/parsing_and_opening/openurl#openurl): Open one or more URLs from the terminal by alias, using a search query or directly.
+* [Openurl](https://github.com/computingfoundation/gnu-linux-use.packaged-solutions/tree/master/url_management/url_parsing_and_opening//openurl#openurl): Open one or more URLs from the terminal by alias, using a search query or directly.